 Founder and CEO

 One day in October 2019, Luis remembers sitting down in his car outside a school, debating whether or not he should go in to the Ed Tech competition he signed up to pitch Juntos2College.
-“My idea is studpid.
+“My idea is stupid.
 People like me don’t do these things.
 They’re hard.” and then he remembered what his parents did: they left their home country to migrate to a new country where they don’t speak the language, and know nobody.
 “Now that’s hard.
-This, going to a place where we all speak the same language, and talk about education and helping other people, now that’s easy.”
-Luis got out his car and the rest is Juntos2College.
+This is going to be a place where we all speak the same language, and talk about education and helping other people, now that’s easy.”
+Luis got out his car and the rest is Juntos.

 Meet The Team

 Eric H. Pavri

 Johnny Salazar was born and raised in Northeast Los Angeles and moved to Humboldt County in 2010 to pursue his degree in Social Work.
 Currently the General Manager, he joined the Seventh Generation Fund team in 2014 as a Data Entry Intern.
 Johnny’s passion for social justice is rooted in his uncle’s involvement as a revolutionary guerrilla fighter in the Salvadoran Civil War fighting for the betterment of the common people.
 Johnny hopes to continue the legacy of his uncle by engaging and assisting relatives across Turtle Island who fight for self-determination, environmental justice, and decolonization.
 In his free time, Johnny likes to spend time with his dog Lady hiking, backpacking, and going to the beach.
 Other hobbies include: playing chess and doing mechanical work.